 Dr. Arnold Vedlitz is holder of the Bob Bullock Chair in Government and Public Policy and director of the Institute for Science, Technology and Public Policy (ISTPP) in the Bush School of Government and Public Service.
 He is division head for the Science, Technology and Public Policy Division at the Texas Engineering Experiment Station.
 He serves as a member of the Advisory Council for the Center for Transportation Safety and as a member of the Advisory Board of the Center for Atmospheric Chemistry and the Environment.
-He has served in a number of positions at Texas A&M University since 1973, including associate dean of the College of Liberal Arts, associate provost for external affairs, and executive associate dean of the Bush School, a position he recently resumed.
+He has served in a number of positions at Texas A&M University since 1973, including associate dean of the College of Liberal Arts, associate provost for external affairs, and executive associate dean of the Bush School, a position he resumed in 2013.

 Dr. Vedlitz received his BA and MA degrees in government from Louisiana State University and his PhD in political science from the University of Houston.
 His teaching and research focus on science and technology policy, minority politics, public policy, inter-group conflict, American political behavior, urban politics, and political psychology.
 Vedlitz teaches the Science and Technology Policy course and the two-semester Capstone sequence.